diffjam/diffjam/README.md

 This is a command-line utility for documenting, tracking, and discouraging bad patterns in your codebase.

-Diffjam allows you to create "policies" -- basically any rule you want to enforce or pattern you want to either maximize or minimize.
+Diffjam allows you to create "policies" -- basically any rule you want to enforce or pattern you want to minimize.
 You tell diffjam how to count occurrences by providing your own counting shell commands like `git grep TODO | wc -l`, which looks for and counts instances of TODO in the codebase.
 It can also be used in a githook to prevent new cases of a bad pattern.